RIT-CHAOS-SEC/UCCA/README.md

 Dependencies on Ubuntu:

 	sudo apt-get install bison pkg-config gawk clang flex gcc-msp430 iverilog tcl-dev cd scripts
 	sudo make install

 ## Building UCCA Software

 To generate the Microcontroller program memory configuration containing UCC definitions (CR) and sample applications we are going to use the Makefile inside the scripts directory:

     cd scripts

-This repository accompanies 6 categories of test cases: co-located_isr, simple_app, two_isrs, violations_cr_integrity, violations_return_integrity, and violations_stack_integrity.
-(See [Description of Provided test-cases] for details on each test case)
+This repository accompanies 7 categories of test cases: co-located_isr, generic_app, simple_app, two_isrs, violations_cr_integrity, violations_return_integrity, and violations_stack_integrity.
+(See [Description of Provided test-cases](#description-of-provided-test-cases) for details on each test case)
-These test cases correspond to three benign executions (co-located_isr, simple_app, two_isrs) and scenarios where the device is reset due to a violation that could be used to attack the correctness of the execution.
+These test cases correspond to three benign executions (co-located_isr, simple_app, two_isrs) and three scenarios where the device is reset due to a control-flow violation (violations_X).
+Generic_app represents an easily customizable program to test UCCA with arbitrary binaries.
+However by default generic_app is a clone of simple_app.

 To build UCCA for a specific test-case run:

     make "name of test-case"

 For instance:

     make simple_app

 to build the software including the binaries of simple_app test case.
 Note that this step will not run any simulation, but simply generate the MSP430 binaries corresponding to the test-case of choice.
 Also note that upon first build it may be necessary to give execute permissions (chmod +x) to "/scripts/build/uccasim" and "/scripts/build/ihex2mem.tcl".